Preethi-Sakthivel/EIC-Insurance-Company-Financial-Performance-Analysis-and-Strategic-Insight-Dashboard-/README.md

 ![image](https://github.com/user-attachments/assets/a045dc0d-f4cf-4998-96be-c8475a5ce4fe)

-Project Title: Financial Performance Analysis and Strategic Insight Dashboard for EIC Insurance Company

-💻Project Overview
+💻  Project Overview

-•	Designed and delivered an end-to-end Power BI dashboard analyzing the financial decline of EIC Insurance Company, transforming over 60,000 records to uncover key loss drivers and recommend profitable segments.
+•	Designed and delivered an end-to-end Power BI dashboard analyzing the financial decline of EIC Insurance Company, transforming records to uncover key loss drivers and recommend profitable segments.

 •	Utilized Power Query to cleanse data, remove error values, and engineer new features such as policy duration to improve KPI accuracy and segmentation.